Best Braces for Kids

-Many parents have questions about how early they can schedule their child’s first visit to an orthodontist.
+Many parents have questions about how early they can schedule their child’s first visit to an orthodontist and the best braces for kids.
 The American Association of Orthodontics recommends that parents should schedule their child’s first orthodontics visit as early as 6 or 7 years old.
 It is at this point that orthodontic problems become apparent, even though baby teeth are still in their mouths.
 Because their permanent teeth are beginning to come in, orthodontics can play a huge role in young children appearance and health.

 At Beth’s Braces, we are trained to identify bite issues at an early age and prepare a proper treatment.
 We want to see your entire family smile for a lifetime.
 Building a relationship with us when your child young is just one of the ways we can make sure of those lasting smiles.

 Early Orthodontics Now May Mean Less Treatment Later

 In most cases, early treatment, also known as interceptive treatment, is accompanied by a second phase.
 However, children who receive early treatment often experience less complicated or involved second treatments later when compared to similar cases that combined all the treatment objectives into a single phase.

 Upper Arch Size and Crowded Teeth – Fewer Extractions